 Our GTmetrix test with a Shopify website gave a A rating (92%) and a score of 85 with a Pingdom test.
 These are very good results, especially with a loading time of between 1 and 4 seconds.

 Wix, seemed a little bit slower with a GTMetrix Test score of 65% (D ranking) and a Pingdom test result scoring 82.
 The load time took up to 9 seconds in some tests, which isn’t ideal for your users or SEO.
-However it’s worth noting that these test seem to vary depending on the template you use and when they are performed.
+Wix also didn’t score particularly well in our big speed test of 11 different website builders.

 Winner: The tests give Shopify a bit of an edge, although Wix isn’t bad either.
 But the point should still go to Shopify because you can access the source files to optimize the code manually (if you know how).